Khalanar/poor-zoflogh/README.md

 ## Design
 - Colour Scheme
-    - A minimalistic approach to colors matches what we as humans expect of a highly advanced interstellar race.
+    - A minimalistic approach to colors matches what we expect of a highly advanced interstellar race.
 - Typography
     - Montserrat and variations provide a clean but modern aesthetic to the page.
-    - We Are Aliens font for the logo gives strong 80s Sci Fi vibes
+    - *We Are Aliens* font for the logo gives strong 90s Sci Fi vibes
 - Imagery
     - Clean SVG graphics for buildings help reinforce the idea of a highly advanced alien race.
 Why deal with *huge pixels* when you can *bezier* your way out of them?